EU Regulation 2016/679 - Decision Register

 Why did the Garante block ChatGPT?

 On 30 March 2023, the Garante issued an urgent provisional measure ordering OpenAI to suspend processing of personal data of Italian users on ChatGPT, citing the absence of an age-verification system for under-13 users, the absence of a lawful basis for training-data processing, the lack of transparency to data subjects about the use of their personal data in training, and the lack of any mechanism for data subjects to exercise their rights.
-Service was restored on 28 April 2023 after OpenAI implemented requested remediations, but a formal investigation continued and culminated in a €15 million fine in December 2024.
+Service was restored on 28 April 2023 after OpenAI implemented requested remediations, but a formal investigation continued and culminated in a €15 million fine adopted on 2 November 2024 and announced in December 2024.
+The Court of Rome annulled that fine on 18 March 2026 on jurisdictional grounds (see below), so it no longer stands.

 What is the difference between the ChatGPT block and the OpenAI fine?